AI-Collaboratory/INST742-git/git/README.md

 	By default, your branch is "master".
 Later, you can create other branches as needed.

 ### Collaborating with your Colleague(s)
-For your own project, you normally use `commit` and `push` to manage your code, but not other commands that much.
-However, Git is often for collaboration with other colleagues.
+For your own project, you normally use `commit` and `push` to manage your code, and you many not use other commands that much.
+However, Git is often used for collaboration with other colleagues.
 Let's do some exercises on collaborating with your friend.

-1. Peer up with a colleague on your next.
+1. Pair up with a colleague next to you.
 On the browser, go to your friend's Git repo page by typing your friend's Git repo URL.
-For example, you may go to `https://github.com/UMD-DCIC/INST742-git`
+For example, you may go to `https://github.com/myeong/INST377`
 2. Click the "Folk" button at the top.
 3. Once you folk your friend's repo, you just copied your friend's precious project to your account.
 4. Go to your folked repo page (you can see it in your repo list on your main Git page).